 Sophio Bazadze graduated from Ivane Javakhishvili Tbilisi State University with honors in the Faculty of Western European Languages and Literature, specializing in English Language and Literature.
 In 2009, she defended her doctoral dissertation: “English Pre-Raphaelites and Algernon Charles Swinburne.”

 From 1997-2003, Sophio Bazadze worked at the English Department of Akaki Tsereteli State University and as a senior teacher in the History of Foreign Literature Department.
-During those years, she worked as a senior English teacher at the Institute of International Relations.
+During those years, she also worked as a senior English teacher at the Institute of International Relations.
 She has served as an interpreter and a member of the Kutaisi–Newport International Association.

 From 2003-2006, Sophio Bazadze taught business English at the Business Institute.
 During those years, she held the position of an English language and literature teacher at Ekvtime Takaishvili Tbilisi State University of Culture and Art.
-Later on, she taught English at the State University of Economic Relations, Ilia State University Language Center and served as Assistant Professor at the Tbilisi State Movie and Theatre University.
+Later on, she taught English at the State University of Economic Relations, Ilia State University Language Center and served as an Assistant Professor at the Tbilisi State Movie and Theatre University.

 She has undergone IB international trainings in Istanbul and Athens.
 She has obtained various international certificates (English Book in Georgia, Macmillan Education).
 As a grantee of Fulbright American Studies Institute, in 2001, she prepared syllabi in an American Studies course in a Master’s course at New York University.
-She has been awarded with a certificate from the Bureau of Educational and Cultural Affairs of the US Department of State and received the grant for the project: “The Network of Western and Eastern Women.”
+She has been awarded with a certificate from the Bureau of Educational and Cultural Affairs of the US Department of State and received a grant for the project: “The Network of Western and Eastern Women.”